KajIzora/SecretHitler-LLM-Simulation-Code/README.md

 * Trust Scores
 * Final game result (winning side and reasoning trace)

 These logs provide the qualitative and quantitative data analyzed in the paper.
+See Example_Game_Log.txt for an example of a game log from a full run of the simulation.

 ---